debuti/bitslides/README.md

 ## Introduction

 We all have multiple devices lying around: your personal computer, an external drive to save media, the smartphone, or even some cloud storage.
 Usually each device is dedicated to some specific tasks, the personal computer is used for photo editing, while the cloud storage is used to save your loved mp3s.
-Manually sending new contents to each device is a repetitive task that can be avoided using automation, and this is the gap `bitslides` solves, managing the transfer of information between devices.
+Manually sending new contents to each device is a repetitive task that can be avoided using automation, and this is the gap `bitslides` fills, managing the transfer of information between devices.

 Let's review its features through an example.